Overseas Service and Evidence Practice Note (GPN-OSE)

 1.2 This practice note takes effect from the date it is issued and, to the extent practicable, applies to proceedings whether filed before, or after, the date of issuing.

-2. Service of Process Overseas
+2. Service of process overseas

-2.1 The kinds of proceedings in which an originating application may be served outside Australia are described in r 10.42 of the Federal Court Rules 2011 (Cth) ("Federal Court Rules"), and include proceedings that are based on a cause of action arising in Australia and proceedings in which the person to be served has submitted to the jurisdiction of the Court.
+2.1 The kinds of proceedings in which an originating application may be served outside Australia without leave are identified in r 10.42 of the Federal Court Rules 2011 (Cth) (" Federal Court Rules "), and include proceedings that are based on a cause of action arising in Australia and proceedings in which the person to be served has submitted to the jurisdiction of the Court.

-2.4 A party applying for leave to serve an originating process or other court documents on a person in a country other than Australia under Division 10.4 of the Federal Court Rules, or for an order confirming service already undertaken, should support the application with an affidavit (as required by rr 10.43(3) and 10.44(2) of the Federal Court Rules) and include information obtained from the Australian Government Attorney-General's Department in relation to the appropriate method of transmitting documents for service in that country, including whether documents:
+2.8 A party applying for leave to serve an originating application or other court documents on a person in a country other than Australia under Division 10.4 of the Federal Court Rules , or for an order confirming service already undertaken, should support the application with an affidavit as required by r 10.43(3) of the Federal Court Rules.
+The rules require that the affidavit state any facts or matters related to the desirability of the Court assuming jurisdiction, including the place or country in which the person to be served is or possibly may be found, and whether or not the person to be served is an Australian citizen.

-3. Taking of Evidence Overseas
+3. Taking of evidence overseas

 3.1 Parties and their legal representatives should be aware of the Hague Convention of 18 March 1970 on the Taking of Evidence Abroad in Civil or Commercial Matters.
-There are two fundamental methods of taking evidence abroad under the Convention: Chapter 1 – Letters of Request; and Chapter 2 – Taking of evidence by Diplomatic Officers, Consular Agents and Commissioners.
-The Convention and useful working and explanatory documents can be found on the website of the Hague Conference on Private International Law.[1]
+There are two fundamental methods of taking evidence abroad under the Convention: Chapter I – Letters of Request; and Chapter II – Taking of evidence by Diplomatic Officers, Consular Agents and Commissioners.
+The Convention and useful working and explanatory documents can be found on the website of the Hague Conference on Private International Law.
+[1]

 Applying for an Order to Examine a Witness outside Australia